Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Game Outline

-We list five questions from the VQA2.0 Validation Dataset that are most relevant to the asked question and answer them using the VQA.
-The relevance of a question is measured via a semantic similarity based on the averaged word2vec distance \cite{mikolov2013distributed} over all the words in the question and answer for the image.
-The five answers predicted to these closely related questions are used as another mode of explanation \cite{raymake}.
-Similar to explanation based on relevant object/scene, the player should judge the trustworthiness of machine decision based on the correctness as well as coherence of these answers.
-An example is shown in Figure \ref{fig:relQAS_ex}.
+Five questions that are semantically close to the given question are retrieved from the VQA2.0 Validation Dataset.
+The closeness is measured via a semantic similarity based on the LSTM (from the question encoder in Figure \ref{fig:vqa_network2}) embedding distance over all the words in the pair of question and answer.
+Furthermore, questions with a high word overlap are rejected to avoid paraphrases (e.g., `what is in the image?' vs.~ `what is in the picture?').
+The VQA agent generates answers to these related questions as part of the explanation.
+The player needs to judge the trustworthiness of machine-generated answer based on the correctness of and coherence among these pairs of related questions and answers (Figure \ref{fig:relQAS_ex}).